tmjo/heos_custom/README.md

 This custom integration should work the same way as the [official integration](https://www.home-assistant.io/integrations/heos/) but has added a grouping feature to enable you to group you speakers - just like you can do it in the HEOS app on you mobile or tablet.

 Either use the service calls **join** and **unjoin**, and be sure to check out the amazing [mini-media-card](https://github.com/kalkih/mini-media-player) which has the grouping feature working from UI/Lovelace.
 With that card you can control grouping easily from your UI.

+## Issues and development
+Please report issues on github.
+Keep in mind that this is a temporary fix while waiting for a perfect official integration, so minor stuff should be expected.

+If you're a pro, please consider to direct your contributions towards the official integration as that would be the best solution for all.
+Follow the progress on official work (by others) [here](https://github.com/home-assistant/architecture/issues/364) and [here](https://github.com/home-assistant/core/pull/32568).

+Feel free to propose PRs for improvements to this custom workaround too, or other features we could include.